-Whilst there has been no specific company structure requirement, all NPD projects to date have adopted a structure where the Project Company is a special purpose company limited by (non-dividend bearing) shares.
-The shares are held by the private sector investors with the exception of one "golden share" held by the Authority which increases transparency and accountability and underpins the NPD principle of enhanced stakeholder involvement.
+Whilst there has been no specific corporate structure requirement, all successful consortia for NPD projects to date have adopted a structure that involves the creation of a special purpose vehicle that is a company limited by (non-dividend bearing) shares.
+The shares in the Project Company are held by the private sector investors with the exception of one "golden share" held by the Authority which increases transparency and accountability and underpins the NPD principle of enhanced stakeholder involvement.